-Excuses: Once again, I can't count; the Kings had 14 players at the time, and still do.
-Desmond Mason made the team even in spite of his unguaranteed contract, and although he joins a stacked small forward rotation (weakened a bit by Francisco Garcia's freak physio-ball injury, he always had the talent to make it.
-Unlike the others.
+Excuses: Once again, I can’t count; the Kings had 14 players at the time, and still do.
+Desmond Mason made the team even in spite of his unguaranteed contract, and although he joins a stacked small forward rotation (weakened a bit by Francisco Garcia’s freak physio-ball injury), he always had the talent to make it.

-Predicted to make it: "There's not enough room for Jones, and after the signing of [Keith] Bogans, the Spurs wing positions just got full as well.
-Jerrells might be the least skilled of the bunch, but the depth chart is most in his favour, so I vote for him."
+Predicted to make it: “There’s not enough room for Jones, and after the signing of [Keith] Bogans, the Spurs’ wing positions just got full as well.
+Jerrells might be the least dynamic of the bunch, but the depth chart is most in his favour, so I vote for him.”

 Actually made it: Hairston.

-Predicted to make it: "If [there's] only 1 [spot available], I vote for Matthews.
-If it's 2, I vote for Matthews and Suton.
-If it's 3, I vote for Matthews, Suton and Dupree.
-If it's 0, shame."
+Predicted to make it: “If [there’s] only one [spot available], I vote for Matthews.
+If it’s two, I vote for Matthews and Suton.
+If it’s three, I vote for Matthews, Suton and Dupree.
+If it’s none, shame.”

-Actually made it: It was 1, and it was Matthews.
+Actually made it: It was one, and it was Matthews.

 Excuses: Utah had the same sort of thing going on as the Lakers – open roster spots, but a huge payroll, and not a whole lot of incentive to keep someone on.
 However, unlike the Lakers, the Jazz had injuries; Matt Harpring will almost certainly never play again, and C.J.
 Miles is out for a while after thumb surgery.
 As such, they needed an extra player, which is where all the auditions came in.
 And Matthews did enough of everything